 - You are using appliances more often, like showers and washing machines

 There are some simple steps you can take to reduce your water use.

 We try to send metered bills every six months, but this can sometimes take longer, which results in slightly higher bills to adjust for the longer cover.

 In 2024-25 on average, customers with water meters will see an increase of 12.4%.
 The exact change in your bill will depend on your circumstances.

 Leaks in your home

-Make sure you don’t have a dripping tap, leaky loo or other hidden leak that’s increasing your water use – check our advice pages for tips on hunting down leaks.
+Make sure you don’t have a dripping tap, leaky loo or other hidden leak that’s increasing your water use.